davidsenft/pellyjacks/README.md

 	pack is called a *"pelly jack"* (or simply a *"jack"*).
 A tower of packs, on the other hand, is called a *"stack"*.
 	Right now the grid contains only jacks.
-4. The row of the grid closest to player one is player one's *"rack"*; the same goes for player two.
+4. The row of the grid closest to each player is that player's *"rack"* (think of it like an end zone or a home base).
 5. A move may consist of:
 	- <b>"Stacking a jack"</b> - Take any single jack and stack
 	it on top of an adjacent jack or stack, leaving behind an